 There’s this common line of thinking that rodents are inherently smelly creatures – including hamsters.
 Many people would love to own a hamster but worry about a possible smell that could make their living space less enjoyable.
 We’ve conducted our own research and applied personal experience to address this concern.

-So, do hamsters smell?
-You’ll be quite relieved to know that hamsters are actually very clean creatures.
-They hate to be dirty and will clean themselves for as long as they are able.
+Hamsters do not have a bad smell.
+They are actually very clean creatures that hate to be dirty and will clean themselves for as long as they are able.
 Hamster cages, however, are another subject entirely and are much more prone to stinking up the place than the hamster itself.

 You undoubtedly want to make sure that your hamster and their cage are clean and smell great.
 Continue reading to learn how to manage exactly that, as well as learn what you should do if your hamster is suddenly exhibiting a funky odor.